When you visit California in January, you’ll be joining locals—minus the summer tourists—in all their favorite hangouts.

 Where to stay in Palm Springs

 How about a dreamy desert oasis?
-This three bedroom home has a modern vibe with lovely private pool.
+This three-bedroom home has a modern vibe with a lovely private pool.
 You can check it out on VRBO here.

 5. Mammoth Lakes in January